topo-gps/topo-gps-manual/en/miscellaneous/mobile_device_management.rst

 The apps installed via MDM will initially not have access to any of the maps.

-We can send you a MDM configuration xml, which contains a field for a secret license key that we can generate for you.

-We can set the accessible maps according to your wishes.
+You can :ref:`create a free account in the Topo GPS MDM Admin console <https://www.topo-gps.com/mdm/admin/signup>`.
+Here a License Key and and Organization Identifier will be generated for you that you can enter in your MDM system.

-Your users running the managed Topo GPS app will automatically get access to the accessible maps.
+Your users running the managed Topo GPS app will automatically get access to the open data maps.

-If you contact us we can make a quotation for you and setup things according to your wishes.
-Pricing is per device per map and the same as for normal customers.
-We only sell volumes of 50 licenses or more at a time.
-If everything is working as it should we will send you an invoice.
-If more devices will be added in the future, additional licenses should be bought later.

-If you are interested or if you need more information, you can contact us by e-mail (support@topo-gps.com).
+You can try the maps for free for 14 days.
+If you wish to continue, you need to purchase a subscription in the Topo GPS MDM Admin console.